danwrisar/ai-hackathon_team11/projectscope.md

 In the hackathon we will use guidelines about the use of blood thinners in endoscopy in order to train our AI.
 We want to use a chatbot function to retrieve specific information about blood thinners from the trust guideline in order to facilitate quick and accurate information in clinical settings.

 No longer will clinicians have to route through pages and pages of paper documents or irrelevant information on the  intranet or shared drives.
 With this technology they will be able to get  relevant, specific and accurate in real time.
 This could be applied to all trust guidelines and really would revolutionise a real-life problem seen in the NHS.

+## Key deliverables

+* Scope array of documentation relevant to use of blood thinners in endoscopy.
+* Prepare identified documentation to support AI model training.
+* Train AI model using identified documentation and test.
+* Deploy appropriate UI approach and test.
+* Document project.